-You can find other open back dresses on SHEIN that have more structure.
-But then again, at age 3, she doesn’t have a lot puckers and and lumps she’s self-conscious of.
+You can find other open-back dresses on SHEIN that have more structure.
+But then again, at age 3, she doesn’t have a lot of puckers and lumps she’s self-conscious of.

 Item #5 Long Sleeve Light Pink Cord Dress w Polka Dots and Embellished Collar and Cuffs for $11.70

 Verdict: 4 of 5 Stars

 Review: This dress is cute, but it was listed as corduroy fabric so I was expecting a lightly textured feel.
 Instead, it’s just a soft, thick, smooth polyester feel.
 The fabric is sturdy and relatively thick.
 It’s very well stitched and has lots of nice extra embellishments.
 I would rate it higher, but the fabric isn’t 5-star quality and I think there should be more seam allowance along the bottom hem.

 There are plenty of choices for cord dresses on SHEIN, many of them in earthier hues of bronze, brown, rust, and wheat.
 If I were to buy another cord dress on SHEIN, I’d go for a different color.